 In 1752 an extraordinary collection of about 1800 charred scrolls was found in Herculaneum, a coastal town west of Vesuvius and less than 10 minutes from Pompeii.

-In terms of historical importance, the one that incorporates the Herculaneum papyri is the only library that has survived intact from antiquity.
+In terms of historical importance, the one incorporating the Herculaneum papyri is the only library to survive intact from antiquity.
 Most of the papyri are kept in Naples, my city, in the National Archaeological Museum.

-According to the opinion of some archaeologists, the structure where the discovery took place (called for this "Villa of the Papyri") belonged to the father-in-law of Julius Caesar.
+According to the opinion of some archaeologists, the structure where the discovery took place (for this reason called "Villa of the Papyri") belonged to Julius Caesar's father-in-law.

-Attempting to date and decrypt the documents proved extremely difficult.
-When opened, the papyri shatter and the ink on them (a layer of a tenth of a millimeter) dissolves virtually instantly.
+Attempting to date and decipher the documents proved extremely difficult.
+When opened, the papyrus shatters and the ink on them (a layer of a tenth of a millimeter) dissolves practically instantly.

 The superimposition of the charred layers in the scrolls of the Herculaneum papyri makes them practically impossible to read.
 Of the 1800 found, operations were carried out on 500 of them (and only 200 were completely unrolled), allowing the reading of only 150 fragments.